 - Responsively after a crisis to de-escalate and problem solve

-- Sensory Modulation – Self Regulation– Awareness of the different strategies we use to self-organise in order to functionally engage in meaningful life activities.
+- For Self Regulation– Awareness of the different strategies we use to self-organise in order to functionally engage in meaningful life activities.

-Over the years there have been many debates and mixed opinions on seclusion methods vs multi-sensory therapies.
+Over the years, there have been many debates and different opinions surrounding seclusion methods vs multi-sensory therapies.
 Here are a few points to consider:

-- More frustration, anger or irrational thoughts and behaviour.
+- Creates more frustration, anger, irrational thoughts and behaviour

-- It teaches positive / pro-social skills over time
+- It teaches positive social skills over time.

-- The message is “this person wants to help me at my worst time, I have choice on how to deal with this moving forward and try and take control of my emotions”
+- The message is, “this person wants to help me at my worst time, I have a choice on how to deal with this moving forward, and I will try and take control of my own emotions.”

 How can you recognise early warning signs of a meltdown?